NathanWalker/angular-seed-advanced/README.md

 3. `git remote add upstream https://github.com/NathanWalker/angular2-seed-advanced.git`
 4. Create a new `framework` for your application in `src/frameworks` to build your codebase out.
 Say your app is called `AwesomeApp`, then create `awesomeapp.framework` and start building out all your components and services in there.
 Create other frameworks as you see fit to organize.
 5. If you don't want an integration that comes out of box with this seed; for example. let's say you don't want to use i18n.
 Then just delete the `i18n.framework`, remove `ng2-translate` as dependency root `package.json` and `nativescript/package.json`.
 Then remove the references to `i18n` throughout.
 6. Remove `src/components` since those are just samples and create a new folder for your components, let's say `src/pages`.
-It's not absolutely necessary to remove and create a new differently named folder for your components but it will make merging in upstream changes a bit smoother.
+It's not absolutely necessary to remove and create a new differently named folder for your components but it might make merging in upstream changes a bit smoother.

 You can read more about [configuring a remote for a fork here](https://help.github.com/articles/configuring-a-remote-for-a-fork/)

 #### Merging latest upstream changes